George Floyd Justice in Policing Act: Support

 The legislation is endorsed by more than 100 civil rights groups, including the Lawyers' Committee for Civil Rights Under Law, Leadership Conference on Civil and Human Rights, NAACP and NAACP Legal Defense and Educational Fund, National Urban League, Amnesty International, and National Action Network.
 The American Civil Liberties Union praised the legislation for taking "significant steps to protect people and ensure accountability against police violence" but expressed opposition to providing "hundreds of millions more to law enforcement" and called for more sweeping changes to "the role of police in our society fundamentally."

-The legislation is supported by President Joe Biden and Vice President Kamala Harris.
+The legislation is supported by former President Joe Biden and former Vice President Kamala Harris.

 Opposition

 Police unions and other organizations representing police oppose the bill.
 Police organizations are influential in Congress, exerting influence through campaign contributions, endorsements, and lobbying and advocacy efforts, and historically have been successful in stymieing reform legislation.

-Then-President Donald Trump opposed the bill, and in 2020, he issued a formal pledge to veto the legislation if it passed Congress and contending that the bill is "overbroad" and would "weaken the ability of law enforcement agencies to reduce crime."
+President Donald Trump opposed the bill, and in 2020, he issued a formal pledge to veto the legislation if it passed Congress and contending that the bill is "overbroad" and would "weaken the ability of law enforcement agencies to reduce crime."
 Trump specifically opposed proposals to restrict qualified immunity.

 Zack Smith of the conservative Heritage Foundation contends that the bill uses a faulty definition of "racial profiling" that "would essentially establish a de facto quota system for traffic stops, pedestrian stops, interviews, and other investigatory activities, and could encourage officers and departments to 'game the system' by stopping more individuals with certain types of characteristics—specifically, women, whites, or Asians—than they otherwise would."
 This criticism has also been echoed by conservative lawyer Peter Kirsanow.

+Executive orders

+On May 25, 2022, the second anniversary of Floyd's murder, President Biden signed Executive Order 14074 which attempted to enact some of the reforms in the bill on a more limited scope.
+This was rescinded by President Trump's Executive Order 14148 on January 20, 2025, reversing some but not all of the changes (e.g. deactivating the National Law Enforcement Accountability Database but not undoing the policies that require body cameras).